Global Iconography Database

 Referencing

-Globally unique references, with specification down to individual depictions of musicians, bows and instruments provide a previously unavailable level of referencing!
+Globally unique references, with specification down to individual depictions/archaeological finds of bows, instruments their parts and accessories (and musicians depicted in iconography) provide a previously unavailable level of referencing!

 Immutable references and permalinks provide a resource you can rely on for years to come.